navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 History of I2P
 ==============
-In October 2001, a developer named Lance James (aka 0x90) created the Invisible IRC Project (IIP), an initiative to anonymously and privately talk using IRC.
+In October 2001, a developer named “Lance James” (aka “0x90”) created the Invisible IRC Project (IIP), an initiative to anonymously and privately talk using Internet Relay Chat (IRC).
 However, this project alone was not a big enough target to face the competition (at this time, Freenet, GNUnet, and Tor), and a more extensive project was created: the InvisibleNet [#]_.

 In 2003, a developer named “jrandom” took over the project and decided to rewrite the code in Java.
 He redesigned the IIP protocol (i.e., the “garlic routing”) and renamed the project “the Invisible Internet Project” or “I2P”.